ViktorKob/portfolio/README.md

 ### For a local setup

+To run it, first make sure that ports 80, 8000, 8001, 8100, 8120, 8150, 8200, 8300 and 8350 are available on your system.
+Or simple run it, and check these first if a service fails.

-- To experiment locally, check out the entire repository.
+- Check out the entire repository.
-- I recommend hooking it up to an IDE (Eclipse project files are included, and there are three pom.xml's you can import as well).
+- Import the root pom into your favorite IDE.
 - Install a mysql server (I use 5.5, but any newer should work), and use [the schema](https://github.com/ViktorKob/portfolio/blob/master/services/usage-data-service/src/main/resources/schema/usage_data_schema.sql) to set it up in a database named "usage_data".
-- Build everything (first tools, then infrastructure, then services).
+I will probably add a SQLite version at some point for experimentation.
 - Start the infrastructure service from the infrastructure folder (net.thomas.portfolio.infrastructure.InfrastructureMasterApplication).
+- Start the Admin service from the admin folder (net.thomas.portfolio.infrastructure.AdminApplication).
+- Start the Proxy service from the proxy folder (net.thomas.portfolio.infrastructure.ProxyApplication).
 - Run each service using its respective net.thomas.portfolio.*.*ServiceApplication.java.
 Order should not matter, if you start all of them shortly after each other.
 O.w. make sure to start the HbaseIndexingService first.
+- Personally, I use a launch group in eclipse to start the services all at once (with a delay of 10 seconds after starting the infrastructure master).

 Now you can do as described above, but locally. <BR>
-Note, that unless you also set up a local reverse proxy, you will need to specify ports directly when running queries (as opposed to the examples above).
-For instance, the hbase service should be running at (localhost:8120/HbaseIndexingService/).<BR>
+-Note, that unless you also set up a local reverse proxy, you will need to specify ports directly when running queries (as opposed to the examples above).
+For instance, the hbase service should be running at (localhost:8120/HbaseIndexingService/).- You should be able to both use the proxy and each service individually.<BR>
-Also note, that graphiql requires graphql and itself to be running at the root level (localhost:8100/graphql).
+-Also note, that graphiql requires graphql and itself to be running at the root level (localhost:8100/graphql)-GraphQL is now also locate behind the NexusService context path.

 # Development strategy and major design principles used